Venus713/nft-sell/README.md

 ---

-## Create our first contract and deploy!
+## Create our first contract and deploy

 Now we're ready to run our code to deploy our NFT contract to the Rinkeby blockchain and create our first collectible!
 We will be deploying it on a platform called `OpenSea`.
 To do this, source the environment variables by running `source .env` within the root of your project.
 Now let's create a simple NFT contract on the Rinkeby blockchain by running: